AmmarCodes/blog/src/posts/book-summary-the-whole-brain-child.md

 ### Upstairs tantrum

 An upstairs tantrum occurs when a child decides to throw a fit.
 They make a conscious choice to act out and do something upsetting.
-They are in control and still make choices.
+They are still in control and still make choices.

 If you give them what they want, they will be plenty happy and go on their way, this type of tantrum is them trying to manipulate you.